-Foods adopted by the Codex Alimentarius and revised in 1991 (Codex Stan 1-1985 (Rev.1-1991).
+(Codex Stan 1-1985 (Rev.1-1991).
 It is applicable to all prepackaged foods to be offered as such to the consumer or for catering purposes and to certain aspects related to the presentation.
 Such products must be marked in French with the following information:

-- Name and address of the manufacturer or its local distributor or importer - Name of the food, list of ingredients, product designation, net contents and drained weight - Country of origin - Instructions for use - Product manufacture date specified by the day, the month and the year - Expiration date marked in the same manner as the date of manufacture, preceded by "Best Before" notice: "A consumer de preference avant le DD/MM/YY".; and the ingredients.
+- Name and address of manufacturer or its local distributor or importer - Food name, list of ingredients, product designation, net contents and drained weight - Country of origin - Instructions for use - Manufacturing date specifying day, month and year - Expiration date marked in the same manner as the date of manufacture, preceded by "Best Before" notice: "A consumer de preference avant le DD/MM/YY".; and the ingredients.
 Please note that the dating format follows European norms; DD/MM/YY.